HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **When to use**

-    Deals with generated SQL statements and the internal flow in the HCL WebEngine database layer.
+    Use to deal with generated SQL statements and the internal flow in the HCL WebEngine database layer.

 -   **Trace string**